imixs/imixs-marty/src/site/markdown/concepts/userdb.md

-# The Imixs Office Worklfow User Database
+# The User Database

-Imixs Office Workflow provides a internal user database.
+Imixs-Marty provides a internal user database.
 This database can be used to manage user IDs  and user groups and authenticate users with a JDBCRealm.
 To install these database tables make sure  that the persistence.xml file contains a reference to the actual imixs-office-ejb module

         <persistence-unit name="org.imixs.workflow.jpa" transaction-type="JTA">